dpptinh/R2GQA-System/README.md

 # R2GQA: Retriever-Reader-Generator Question Answering System to Support Students Understanding Legal Regulations in Higher Education

-## Introduction
+## 🔍 Introduction

-R2GQA is an automated question answering system developed to help students better understand legal regulations in higher education.
-The system combines advanced methods in information retrieval and answer generation, including:
+**R2GQA** is an automated question answering system designed to assist students in comprehending legal regulations related to higher education.
+It leverages a combination of modern information retrieval and natural language processing techniques to deliver accurate and user-friendly answers in Vietnamese.

-- Searching for relevant context from legal document databases
-- Extracting precise answers from question and context
+The system consists of three main components working together:

+1. **Retriever**
+   Combines **BM25** and **SBERT** to identify and fetch the most relevant legal text passages from a large corpus based on the user’s question.

+2. **Reader**
+   Utilizes transformer-based models such as **XLM-RoBERTa-large** to extract precise answers from the retrieved documents.

+3. **Generator**
-- Generating natural, user-friendly responses
+   Synthesizes the extracted answers into natural, concise, and user-friendly responses tailored for Vietnamese legal language.

-This project is part of research published in the paper [R2GQA: Retriever-Reader-Generator Question Answering System to Support Students Understanding Legal Regulations in Higher Education](https://arxiv.org/abs/2409.02840).

-**Note**: The dataset in this repository is only permitted for research purposes, not for commercial use.

 ## Installation